mrtztg/k8s-notes/README.md

     apiGroup: rbac.authorization.k8s.io
   ```
 - Note: Role and RoleBindings fall under namespaces scope.
 If you want to create role or rolebinding for another namespace, define the namespace in `metadata`.
+- We can also create either Role and Rolebinding using imperative commands.
+Run `k create role -h` to get information.
+Or even create definition using --dry-run.
 - Run `kubectl get roles` to get roles and `kubectl describe role <roleName>` to get its information
 - Run `kubectl get rolebindings` to get roleBindings and `kubectl describe rolebinding <roleBindingName>` to get its info.
 - If you (as user) want to check whether you have to access to perform a action in a cluster, run command like `kubectl auth can-i create pod`.